DianaCarolina3/Mobile-First-batatabit/README.md

 # Mobile-First-Batatabit
-Proyect of the course Mobile first, where apply HTML, CSS and Mobile First Design.
+Project of the course Mobile first, where apply HTML, CSS and Mobile First Design.
  * Nowadays is more used the cell phone.
  * our development should go mobile first, then we should focus on desktop.